chrisdreid/single-file/README.md

 # SingleFile

 SingleFile is a **codebase flattening and analysis** tool designed to unify multiple files and directories into comprehensive, metadata-rich outputs.
-Whether you need a simple text flatten for a single folder or an in-depth, multi-output analysis for AI ingestion, SingleFile’s modular architecture can adapt to your exact requirements.
+Whether you need a simple text flatten for a single folder or an in-depth, multi-output metadata filled output for AI ingestion, SingleFile’s modular architecture can adapt to your exact requirements.

 - **No External Dependencies**: Built exclusively on the Python Standard Library.
 - **Config-Driven**: Merge a JSON config file with CLI arguments for reproducible setups.